2026 Agenda

 Momentum Energy

-- Enabling informed product choice to empower customers and deepen participation in the energy transition
+- Developing products and partnerships to empower customers to participate and extract value from the energy transition

-- Activating shared energy solutions like virtual solar and community batteries to unlock value beyond the meter
+- Activating shared energy solutions, including Virtual Power Plants, Virtual Solar Sharing and community batteries, to unlock value

 Momentum Energy